thedatasnok/webshop/docs/DESIGN.md

 We have named these colors with color-agnostic names so that they can potentially be swapped out for other colors in the future.

 Each of the colors have shades the shades: `50, 100, 200, 300, 400, 500, 600, 700, 800, 900`

+The base color a long with the decoration colors also have a 950 shade, which was added to TailwindCSS in version 3.3.

 As the theme is cyberpunk, we typically use the darker shades of the base color.